messiasnycolas/order-api/README.md

 - ```headers: { authorization: your-.env-file-SERVER_TOKEN }```

-- *pastDays* is expected to be **0 or any natural number** and it represents which days will be searched for summaries.
+- *pastDays* is optional, expected to be **0 or any natural number** and it represents which days will be searched for summaries.

     - e.g. `0` brings today results, if they exist;